Kendra Williams

 Highlights

-People with Celiac Disease get very sick from the tiniest amount of gluten.
-A gluten detection dog helps them make sure their food is safe.
-Suki is a four year old Portuguese Water Dog who is training to be a gluten detection medical service dog for her mom who has celiac disease.
-She lifts her paw when she detects gluten and noses your leg when there is none.
-I post practical tips for living life gluten free with Celiac Disease and a gluten detection service dog. #servicedog #servicedogintraining #glutendetectiondog #glutendetectionservicedog #celiac #celiacdisease #celiackids #celiacdiseaseliving
+How does my gluten detection dog respond when she detects gluten?
+She raises a paw.
+Suki is a 4 year old Portuguese Water Dog who is a gluten detection service dog for her mom who has Celiac Disease.
+She checks food, medications and personal care products for gluten.
+She raises a paw for gluten and boops a leg if there is none.
+I post practical tips for living life gluten free with Celiac Disease and a gluten detection service dog.
+Follow for more.
+If you want to learn more about gluten detection, leave a comment requesting more information. #glutendetectiondog #glutendetectionservicedog #workingdog #workingdogsofinstagram #portuguesewaterdog

 Join Perlu And Let the Influencers Come to You!